nsc9605/Employee_Directory/README.md

 ## Description

-An employee directory that allows a manager to view non-sensitive data about other employees using React.
-It would be particularly helpful to be able to filter employees by name.
+An employee directory that allows an employer to view non-sensitive data about other employees using React.
+This application allows the user to search for employee by first or last name.
+Once the user begins to type in a name, the application eliminates those without the letters input until that specific employee is the only one left.
+The user is also able to sort employee by name by simply clicking on the up and down arrows next to the "Name" header.

 :round_pushpin: [Click here to navigate to deployed React App!](https://nsc9605.github.io/Employee_Directory/) :round_pushpin: